-- Hydrogen bonds: if a side chain with a carbonyl group (which has a partially negative charge) comes into close proximity with a hydroxyl group or an amino group, a hydrogen bond can form.
+- Hydrogen bonds: if a side chain with a carbonyl group (which has a partially negative charge) gets close to a hydroxyl group or an amino group, a hydrogen bond can form.
 One such bond between a carbonyl and a hydroxyl is shown at “2.”

 - Disulfide Bridges: the amino acid cysteine has a sulfhydryl functional group (—SH) at the end of its side chain.
 If two of these sulfhydryl groups from cysteines in the same polypeptide chain get close to one another, they can form a disulfide bridge.
 A disulfide bridge is a covalent bond.

-- Ionic bonds: These form when side chains with full positive charges come into proximity with side chains that have full negative charges, as is shown at “5.”
+- Ionic bonds: These form when side chains with full positive charges come into proximity with side chains that have full negative charges, as is shown in “5.”

 In other proteins, there’s a fourth level of structure, called quaternary.
 Quaternary structure involves two or more folded polypeptide chains interacting to form a more complex structure.

 An example of one such quaternary-level protein is hemoglobin.
 Hemoglobin is the molecule that carries oxygen in our red blood cells.
-It consists of four polypeptide chains, two alpha chains (shown in red) and two beta chain (shown in blue).
+It consists of four polypeptide chains, two alpha chains (shown in red), and two beta chains (shown in blue).

 The bonds between the polypeptide subunits in a quaternary protein can include any of the bonds that appear at the tertiary level: hydrogen bonds, hydrophobic interactions, disulfide bridges, and ionic bonds.